dresden-elektronik/deconz-rest-doc/rest/index.md

 ------------------------------------------------------
 ## JSON

 The contents of ressources are often expressed in Javascript Object Notation better known as JSON.
-That's not a requirement of REST itself, in fact some APIs also use XML but JSON is by far more popular due its simplicity.
+That's not a requirement of REST itself, in fact some APIs also use XML but JSON is by far more popular due to its simplicity.

 The JSON format is a very simple but powerful notation to express structured objects and lists.
-The following example covers anything what can be expressed with JSON.
+The following example covers everything that can be expressed with JSON.

-### Example Object
+### Example object

 	{
 		"a_string": "this is a string",